Effect of Divorce on Children

 Working to Ease the Impact of Divorce

 At the Law Offices of Roberta Kohn, P.A., our legal team has handled numerous divorce cases.
 We understand how these cases impact families and children.
-That is why we provide compassionate and sympathetic representation to all of our clients.
+That is why we provide compassionate and empathetic representation to all of our clients.
 Contact our Florida family law attorney online or call 888-873-9909 to schedule an appointment to discuss your situation.

 Pay Attention to Any Warning Signs